Substance Abuse

 Policies on substance abuse for faculty, staff and students

-The State of Maryland substance abuse policy was enacted on April 1, 1991.
-It prohibits state employees from abusing alcohol or drugs, committing a controlled dangerous substance offense, and committing an alcohol driving offense; prohibits appointing authorities from hiring anyone whom it knows currently abuses drugs or alcohol; and encourages employees experiencing substance abuse problems to seek assistance through the employer, the employer's employee assistance program, or a certified rehabilitation program.
+The State of Maryland substance abuse policy was updated on January 1, 2023.
+It prohibits state employees from abusing alcohol or drugs, committing a controlled dangerous substance offense, and committing an alcohol or cannabis-related offense; prohibits appointing authorities from hiring anyone whom it knows currently abuses drugs or alcohol; and encourages employees experiencing substance abuse problems to seek assistance through the employer, the employer's employee assistance program, or a certified rehabilitation program.
 The policy also provides specific direction on alcohol and drug abuse.

-• Working under the influence of alcohol is a violation of the policy and shall subject the employee to disciplinary action.
+- Working under the influence of alcohol, cannabis or intoxicating cannabinoids is a violation of the policy and shall subject the employee to disciplinary action.

 Drug Abuse